 Richard S. Ekimoto

 RICHARD S. EKIMOTO is a nationally recognized community association lawyer.
 Mr. Ekimoto was admitted to CAI’s prestigious College of Community Association Lawyers (“CCAL”) in October of 1996 during his first year of eligibility.
 He is a former member of the CCAL’s Board of Governors.
 He is the only attorney from Hawaii to serve on the Board of Governors and one of two attorneys from Hawaii to be admitted to CCAL.
 He is the only Hawaii attorney to have been a faculty member for CAI’s National Law Seminar.
 Attorneys throughout the United States who wish to learn more about community association law attend these law seminars.
 In 1997, he taught the sessions on annual meetings in Arlington, Virginia and Marina del Rey, California.
 In 2003, he taught the session in New Orleans, Louisiana on Association Regulation of Conduct and Activity in the Units.
 In 2004, he taught the advanced session on Fair Housing in Las Vegas, Nevada.
 In 2007, he taught the session on telecommunications in New Orleans.
 In 2010, he taught the session on the unlawful practice of law.
-In 2022, he will be a panelist on the Managing Partner Track session on COVID-19 in La Quinta, California.
+In 2022, he was a panelist on the Managing Partner Track session on COVID-19 in La Quinta, California.
 From 2014 to 2016, he was responsible for compiling the written summary of community association law cases for the popular Case Law Update sessions.
-He serves on the Planning Committee for the Law Seminar.
+He has previously served on the Planning Committee for the Law Seminar for many years.

 Mr. Ekimoto is also on the faculty of CAI’s Professional Management Development Program (“PMDP”).
 The PMDP is a series of courses that community association managers must take in order to obtain the Professional Community Association Manager (“PCAM”) designation.
 The PCAM is the highest and most prestigious designation available to community association managers.
 As a member of the PMDP Faculty, Mr. Ekimoto teaches community association managers throughout the country about community governance and other legal issues.